ryan-kwan-do/ed/_texts/2019-06-30-workplacePTSD.md

 There is a lot in this article that is relevant to work life.

-The article centers on abusive supervision but I wonder to what extent we are all exposed to extraordinary, uncontrollable, and potentially overwhelming situations and therefore abused in some sense.
+The article centers on abusive supervision, but I wonder to what extent we are all exposed to extraordinary, uncontrollable, and potentially overwhelming situations and therefore abused in some sense.
 Reflecting on my own work experience I can think of a few times that felt traumatic even though I couldn't point to a particular person.
 That makes me think the research could be relevant to those distributed systems as well where the (ambiguous, uncertain, conflicting, or stressful) *situation* is a potential source of trauma.

 In any case, I certainly know several cases of trauma in the research related to Ph.D. well-being.
 I appreciated the authors' proposal that we can grow from the trauma if we can learn to experience it differently: